Skip to main content

 WEEKLY HOUSING TRENDS

-• Mortgage rates fell to 6.84% this week from 6.85% last week for a 30-year fixed-rate home loan, according to Freddie Mac.
-At this time last year, rates were at 6.95%.
+• Mortgage rates dropped to 6.67% this week from 6.77% last week for a 30-year fixed-rate home loan, according to Freddie Mac.
+At this time last year, the rate was 6.95%.

-• Homes lingered on the market six days longer than this week last year, giving buyers around 51 days to ponder which house to choose.
-The pace is just slightly faster than before the pandemic.
+• Homes lingered on the market five days longer than this week last year, giving shoppers around 54 days to ponder their options.

 THE BIG STORY